Install PowerShell without NCache Installation

 The NCache module is supported in both Windows and Linux environments.
 Commands that do not take the -Server parameter will not work with this module.

-To install NCache PowerShell Module:
+To install NCache PowerShell Module, follow the steps below:

 Step 1: Run PowerShell as Administrator